timpeng123/GI-Workshop-3/README.md

 > **Note** <br>
 > Use of the `FixedUpdate()` method is another approach for addressing this problem,
 > by allowing us to separate "physics" updates from regular frame updates.
 This will
-> be discussed in more detail when we look at the Unity physics engine in a few weeks' time.
+> be discussed in more detail when we look at the Unity physics engine in future workshops.

 #### 2. Spin using "total" time instead of "delta" time